OfficeForProductSafetyAndStandards/beis-primary-authority-register/README.md

 Herein lie the fruits of our endeavours to create a world class digital service for Regulatory Authority.

+### Web Application

+Please see the [web application readme file](https://github.com/TransformCore/beis-par-beta/blob/master/web/README.md) in the web directory for more information about Drupal and how to configure the web application.

+### Dashboard

+Please see the [dashboard readme file](https://github.com/TransformCore/beis-par-beta/blob/master/dashboard/README.md) in the dashboard directory for more information.

 ### Vagrant development environment

 The Vagrant development environment wraps a virtual machine around the Docker setup (below).
 This resolves some issues with speed when using Docker for Mac.